alefore/weblog/zettelkasten.md

 * Set of related links.

 * Set of tags (optional).
 I haven't yet derived any actual value from the tags.
-  Perhaps this means that I have fairly good structure Zettel; perhaps that my search functionality works very well; perhaps that my Zettelkasten hasn't grown enough to the point where this will become useful.
+  Perhaps this means that I have fairly good structure Zettel; perhaps that my search functionality works very well; perhaps that my Kasten hasn't grown enough to the point where this will become useful.

 ### Good Names